 As a student, Hayden won the Avery Hopwood and Jule Hopwood Major Award for Poetry twice, in 1938 for Heart-shape in the Dust, and in 1942 for The Black Spear, With Additional Poems.
-The award was bequeathed by Michigan alumnus Avery Hopwood to support "the new, the unusual, and the radical" among creative writing students.
-The Black Spear was a not-yet-complete (Hayden wanted to include his forthcoming "Middle Passage," but it was not able to finish it in time) collection of works focusing on themes of African American history.
+14 The award was bequeathed by Michigan alumnus Avery Hopwood to support "the new, the unusual, and the radical" among creative writing students.
+15 The Black Spear was a not-yet-complete (Hayden wanted to include his forthcoming "Middle Passage," but it was not able to finish it in time) collection of works focusing on themes of African American history.
 It included such titles as "The Ballad of Nat Turner" and "Frederick Douglass."
 These poems would, over the following years, earn him more wide-ranging recognition through broader publication.
 He published "O Daedalus, Fly Away Home" (from The Black Spear) in Poetry, one of the leading English-language poetry magazines, and "Frederick Douglass" in Atlantic Monthly.
-Derik Smith, a leading scholar of Hayden, highlights Auden's influence and describes Hayden's work from this period as "transitional," as Hayden produced "heritage poems [that] use Black history to produce confident narratives of moral and political ascent laced with strong Black nationalist sentiments."
+16

-Hayden earned his Master of Arts degree from the University of Michigan in 1944,36 along with his Bachelor of Arts degree from Wayne University (the institution granted the degree without the missing credit).
-He first worked in the University of Michigan library system in a position that Auden helped him to obtain.37 Then, he worked as a teaching assistant at the University of Michigan for the 1945-1946 academic year.
-During this time the Haydens lived in a "rustic cabin" in Brooklyn, Michigan, thirty miles southwest of Ann Arbor.38
+Hayden earned his Master of Arts degree from the University of Michigan in 1944, along with his Bachelor of Arts degree from Wayne University (the institution granted the degree without the missing credit).
+He worked as a teaching assistant at the University of Michigan for the 1945-1946 academic year.
+During this time the Haydens lived in a "rustic cabin" in Brooklyn, Michigan, thirty miles southwest of Ann Arbor.17

 It was at this time that the Haydens joined the Bahá'í Faith community, which would become a powerful influence on the artistic development and careers of both individuals.
 Erma was introduced to the religion in 1942; Robert joined the following year.
 Finally, and perhaps most significantly, Robert and Erma's daughter, Maia Beth Hayden, was born October 5, 1942.
-It was a joyous occasion and also a serious one, as the responsibility of caring for Maia would shape Mr. and Mrs. Hayden's choices for the next two decades.39
+It was a joyous occasion and also a serious one, as the responsibility of caring for Maia would shape Mr. and Mrs. Hayden's choices for the next two decades.18